spineo/quotations/index.md

 ![Admin Events](images/admin_events.png)

-If we click on the _Events_ link, we will see a listing of the events names.
+If we click on the _Events_ link, we will see the listing of all the event names.
 As shown in the screenshot below, we can check multiple events, select the action _Delete selected events_, and delete the selected events in one batch.

 ![Admin Events Delete](images/admin_events_delete.png)